 Mr. Rosenthal handles trial and appellate issues before both state and federal courts where he has obtained several precedent setting decisions including:

-Liberty Mutual Insurance Company v Wolfson, 2020 WL 3443813, --- So.3d --- (Fla.
-4th DCA June 24, 2020), a case where the firm represented a plaintiff in the appeal of a $1.6 million verdict obtained by the firm’s client and final judgment in an underinsured motorist case.
+Liberty Mutual Insurance Company v Wolfson, 299 So.3d 28 (Fla.
+4th DCA 2020), a case where the firm represented a plaintiff in the appeal of a $1.6 million verdict obtained by the firm’s client and final judgment in an underinsured motorist case.
 The insurer sought the reversal of the entire verdict.
 The appellate court affirmed the verdict and permitted the setoffs request by the insurer.

 Off the Wall & Gameroom LLC v.
-Gabbai, 2020 WL 4668055 (Fla.
-4th DCA August 12, 2020), a case involving the appeal of an order denying arbitration filed by the firm.
+Gabbai, 301 So.3d 281 (Fla.
+4th DCA 2020), a case involving the appeal of an order denying arbitration filed by the firm.
 In a case of first impression and with wide ranging ramifications, the court reversed the order denying arbitration and held that children who procure a contract by fraud are bound by the contract and cannot involve the “infancy defense” to avoid the contract.
 The court also confirmed that reasonable reliance is not required in a claim for fraud.

 Fields v.
 Toussie, 295 So.3d 1191 (Fla.
 4th DCA 2020), a case involving the appeal of a Writ of Bodily Attachment entered against a judgment debtor.
 Rosenthal Law Group represented the judgment creditor who domesticated a foreign judgment exceeding $8,000,000.
 The judgment debtor failed to comply with discovery in aid of execution and violated multiple court orders requiring discovery.
 The firm successfully obtained a writ of bodily attachment against the debtor.
 On appeal, the Fourth District Court of Appeal affirmed the issuance of the writ of bodily attachment.